-- (a) your spouse has validly waived any right to the death benefit in the manner prescribed above, or - (b) your spouse cannot be located, or - (c) you are not married at the time of your death, then your death benefit will be paid to the beneficiary of your own choosing as a single lump sum.
+- (a) your spouse has validly waived any right to the death benefit in the manner prescribed above, or then your death benefit will be paid to the beneficiary of your own choosing as a single lump sum.
 You may designate such beneficiary on a form to be supplied to you by the Plan Administrator.
-If your marriage is legally terminated by divorce, any prior designation naming your former spouse as beneficiary will be null and void (subject to the terms of a QDRO) and you will need to file a new beneficiary designation form.